cristinafsanz/jekyll-now/_posts/2016-02-21-women-in-tech.md

 - Arduino and IoT (Internet of Tricks) (Isabel Cabeza and Carmen Checa)

-- Geb + Spock: long and prosperous life to your functional tests
+- Geb + Spock: long and prosperous life to your functional tests (Esther Lozano)

-- YouTuber, woman and 9 years old, ¿what can end bad?
+- YouTuber, woman and 9 years old, what can end bad?
 (Adriana Luengo)

 - Project and team management (Rita Madariaga)